Federalist No. 70: Accountability

 According to Hamilton, a unitary executive is best-suited to promoting accountability in government because it is easier to point blame at one person than to distinguish fault among members of a group.
 Because a unitary executive cannot "cloak" his failings by blaming council members, he has a strong incentive towards good behavior in office.
-Accountability, made easier by the existence of a unitary executive, thus promotes effective and representative governance.
+Hamilton concludes the essay by reminding us that "the UNITY of the executive of this State was one of the best of the distinguishing features of our constitution."